dotnet/docfx/docs/designs/xref.md

   xrefmap.json: |
     {"references":[{"uid":"a","href":"docs/a.json","summary":"<pre><code>Hello `docfx`!\n</code></pre>\n"}]}
 ```
-Since the xref map would be outputted for external reference, if markdown conatains a linking url, should it be resolved to an absolute url?
-It is resolve as related url for now.
+Since the xref map would be outputted for external reference, if markdown contains a linking url, should it be resolved to an absolute url?
+It is resolved as relative url for now.

 ## Output xref map
 Docfx will output a JSON file named `xrefmap.json`.
 In V2, docfx used to output `xrefmap.yml`, it took much longer to be de-serialized compared to JSON format.